csound/plugins/README.md

 Build Instructions for MacOS
 ---

-The build requires Csound to be installed, as well as CMake.
+The build requires Csound to be installed either from the binary releases, or from a user build, as well as CMake.
 With these in place, you can do :

 ```